monsoonmaelstrom/book2/book2.md

 “You would have been better off removing him permanently,” I comment, and I hear a sharp intake of breath from Amelia.

-“We can’t just go around killing polity leaders, Miss Raidane.”
+“We can’t go around killing polity leaders, Miss Raidane.”

 “It’d be a lot simpler if you could,” I state as I stand.